THIS SERIES: FINDING WINTER’S REST

 And we don’t have to own things to enjoy them.
 We can delight in a Christmas card design without buying a pack, revel in the artistry of a window display without craving the contents, and enjoy next door’s wreath without having to compete.

-Let’s cultivate child-like attitudes (Matthew 18:23), delighting in simple things (or simply delighting in things), and rediscover our sense of wonder—after all, it’s an important kingdom attribute.
+Let’s cultivate child-like attitudes, delighting in simple things, and rediscovering our sense of wonder—after all, it’s an important kingdom attribute [Matthew 18:23].
 And then let’s embrace our gifts of joy with thanksgiving.

-To read more about embracing life’s grace-gifts, click on the link below:
+To read more about embracing life’s grace-gifts, go to CHOOSING GRATITUDE, or click on

 All text and photographs,